 - Product power supply requirements, this may include mains products (115/230VAC, 50/60Hz), DC powered products (12VDC etc) or other sources including PoE or internal battery and so on.

-- Quantity of samples requiring testing, usually only 1 sample is required however some Automotive standards and market surveillance EMC testing require more than 1 sample to be tested.
+- The quantity of samples requiring testing, usually only 1 sample is required however some Automotive standards and market surveillance EMC testing requires more than 1 sample to be tested.

 - Details on the test fixtures, special software and supporting equipment to correctly exercise the product in the configuration stated above.